DegJ/InfDB/README.md

 Informatik Databasklass

 Usage:
-Download InfDB.jar and import it as a library to your project.
+Download InfDB.jar and jaybird-full-2.2.5.jar and import them as libraries to your project.
 Import the database class and exception;

 import oru.inf.InfDB;